Beyond Dental and Implant Center

 Who Is A Candidate For Dental Implants?

-Who Is A Candidate For Dental Implants at Beyond Dental and Implant Center Dentistry in Texas
+Who Is A Candidate For Dental Implants in Dallas, TX and Fort Worth, TX

 Losing your teeth causes several significant complications.
 In addition to making it more difficult to bite and chew, tooth loss affects your speech and the quality of your smile.
 It also impacts the health and shape of your jawbone.
 Today, the most popular solution for replacing missing teeth is dental implants.
 This unique treatment uses small titanium posts that are surgically placed into your jawbone.
 The bone fuses to the posts, stabilizing them in the jaw.
 The posts then become the roots that hold your dental restorations, or ceramic crowns, securely in place.
 Dental implants have a 98% success rate, but it is still important to determine if they are the right solution for you.
 Beyond Dental and Implant Center can help.